watch-duty/capacitor-message-bug-repro/README.md

 sh go_loop.sh $DEVICE_ID <count>
 ```

+Because the image OCR shortcut will only run if the machine is unlocked, the script runs `caffeinate` to keep the display on and machine awake.

 The summary results are printed as a series of `.` and `F` characters:

 - `.` means the test message was delivered, and the bug did not trigger